 More than 90% of net underwriting risk arises from poolable P&I cover, driven largely by Standard Ireland's exposure to its own and other clubs' pool claims.
-While the club monitors other types of underwriting risk concentration, including ship type and membership, these represent less significant sources of concentration risk.
+Other types of underwriting risk concentration, including ship type and membership, represent less significant sources of concentration risk.
 P&I cover provides liability cover for ships which are trading on a global basis, therefore is not significantly exposed to geographical risk concentrations, for example, compared with insurance of static property or similar asset-based covers.
 As a consequence, the primary drivers of underwriting risk relate to: